Women in higher education: progress, power and the work still to do

 In 1561, Queen Elizabeth signed a royal charter sanctioning the imprisonment of any woman ‘suspected’ of corrupting the morals of male undergraduates at Cambridge University.
 This gave the university the right to imprison any unchaperoned women walking the town’s streets after dark.

-Cambridge University’s private prison was known as The Spinning Room.
+Cambridge University’s private prison was known as The Spinning House.
 The committal books show that between 1823 and 1894, thousands of women were imprisoned at the behest of the Vice Chancellors.
 Under the common law of the land, none of these women had committed a crime.
 In the Vice Chancellor’s court, no proof of wrongdoing was required, and the women were denied legal assistance.
 The conditions of the prison were so poor that they led to the deaths of some of the women incarcerated there, including a 19-year-old named Elizabeth (Betsy) Howe.

 Following significant public pressure from the townspeople of Cambridge, it was decided that the public could witness future Spinning House trials.
 The first public trial was for 17-year-old Daisy Hopkins, charged with ‘walking with an undergraduate’.
 When asked why the male undergraduate was not named or present, the Vice-Chancellor replied: ‘The man is not on trial’.